leosgxsbu/LEOSGX-1UCubeSat/README.md

 ## 📡 Mission Overview

-**SYSTEM-3** is a 1U CubeSat being developed by the Stony Brook University Nanosatellite Division.
+**SYSTEM-3** is a 1U CubeSat being developed by the Stony Brook University.
 The primary mission objective is to deploy a miniaturized gamma-ray spectrometer into Low Earth Orbit (LEO) to measure background cosmic radiation and map gamma-ray burst events in real-time.

 The satellite uses a **CsI(Tl) scintillator crystal** coupled with a **Hamamatsu SiPM array** to detect incoming gamma photons.
 The analog signal chain feeds into a custom pico-spectrometer board, processed by an **STM32F411** flight computer, and downlinked via a **437.025 MHz UHF** amateur radio link using the AX.25 protocol.